 1.3.7 Center the middle of the volume scan grid on the optic disc and start acquisition by pressing the black sensitivity knob and then AQUIRE on the control panel.

-1.3.8 Set the filter lever to R, select Blue Auto Florescence (BAF) on the control panel and adjust image brightness with the sensitivity knob.
+1.3.8 Set the filter lever to A, select Blue Auto Florescence (BAF) on the control panel and adjust image brightness with the sensitivity knob.
 Press the sensitivity knob and then AQUIRE to image fluorescent cells (e.g., EGFP) or auto fluorescent deposits.

 1.3.9 Apply ophthalmic gel on the eye of the rodent to prevent dehydration and put the animal in a separate cage with a heat source.

-1.3.10 Supervise the rodent until it is fully recovered from anesthesia.
+1.3.10 Supervise the rodent until it is fully recovered from anesthesia, in a separate cage and individually housed.
 When the animal is ambulatory, return it to the home cage.

 1.3.11 For analysis of the volume scans, use the automated segmentation of the OCT device’s software by right-clicking on the scan and select Segmentation then All Layers.
 Make sure that the quality of the OCT images is sufficient and define quality cutoffs for each set of experiments, e.g., >20 decibels.